DWAV: Government bidding and change of ownership

-2001–present: Wave
+2001–2024: Wave

-In 2001, IBC and Blockbuster Broadcasting System went into a government-sponsored bidding and the Vera Group, through Blockbuster Broadcasting System, won the rights to the frequency and the facilities (callsign then changed to DWAV).
-However, the network still shares its transmission facilities of IBC 13 until 2014 when it began transmitting from Antipolo.

-Wave 89.1 began regular operations shortly on March 1, 2001.
+Wave 89.1 began regular broadcast on March 1, 2001, simultaneous with a media launch in a hotel in Makati.
+It also changed its callsign to DWAV to reflect the branding.
 Managed by former Magic 89.9 jock Rolando Sulit a.k.a.
-Joe D'Mango, the station began its operations with an urban AC format.
-Some months later, its programming gradually shifted to full pop/R&B.
+Joe D'Mango, the station initially carried an urban adult contemporary format, playing contemporary pop music and rhythm and blues.

 In 2007, Gary Caoili took over the management of the station after Sulit departed his management duties for both Wave and sister station Jam 88.3 (and subsequently transferred to ABS-CBN before migrating to Australia for good).
 A year later, after the demise of Blazin' 105.9, the station shifted to Urban Contemporary, playing more Hip Hop and R&B.

 From 2010 to 2014, the station has been known for hosting the Urban Music Awards.

-Since 2015, former Magic and Max FM station manager Nelson Capulso ("Sgt.
-Pepper"/"The Sarge") has been the station manager of Wave 89.1.
+From 2015 to mid-2022, Nelson Capulso ("Sgt.
+Pepper"/"The Sarge") was the station manager.

+On April 14, 2024, Wave quietly signed off for the last time.

+2024–present: AWR 89.1

+On March 10, 2024, the Adventist Media, the local radio arm of the Seventh-day Adventist Church that runs Adventist World Radio (AWR) and Hope Radio, signed an agreement with Blockbuster Broadcasting System, wherein it will lease the station.

+On April 15, the station returned on air as a test broadcast.
+It was officially launched on April 24, 2024 under the Adventist World Radio network, though it still occasionally referred its promotions as AWR on Wave 89.1.
+On October 31, 2024, the Wave brand was officially dropped.